ozywuli/ab-spacex/README.md

 __Build a dashboard that shows Launches and Rockets using the Space X Api, you can find detail about api here__

 Ember provides two tools out of the box (as far as I know) that help developers to consume API resources.
-One is jquery, which has methods like `.ajax` and `.getJSON` that help you make and handle most ajax requests.
-The other tool is Ember Data, a more complicated tool that provides adapters and serializers for managing data from any sources.
-I was planning on avoiding Ember Data altogether because I didn't have much experience with it and just use jquery to make simple jquery requests.
+One is Jquery, which has methods like `.ajax` and `.getJSON` that help you make and handle most ajax requests.
+The other is Ember Data, a more complicated tool that provides adapters and serializers for managing data from any sources.
+I was planning on avoiding Ember Data altogether because I didn't have much experience with it and instead just use jquery to make simple ajax requests.
 But then I read the next requirement:

 __Create a data model for a ‘Launch’ and a ‘Rocket’.
 Also make sure to include any relationships between Launches and the Rocket’s used.__